logzio/logz-docs/_source/user-guide/archive-and-restore/index.md

 If you need to change your S3 name, access key, or secret key, make the changes in the _Settings_ tab and click **Update settings**.

-You can remove your credentials from Logz.io at any time by clicking **Delete settings**.
+You can remove your credentials from Logz.io at any time by clicking **Stop archiving** and selecting **Remove my S3 settings** in the confirmation box.